How Pie Became A Powerful Punchline In Political Provocation

 Mayor Johnson certainly took it differently.
 When the case went to trial earlier this summer, though, enough of the jury had different interpretations to be unable to render a verdict, ending the case with a hung jury.
 In September 2017, about a year after the incident, Thompson pled no contest to disturbing the peace, and walked with no probation.
 (People have a hard time agreeing on what’s funny, says McGraw.
 “That’s the beautiful thing about juries.
 You need unanimity [to convict].”)

 As the trial progressed, Thompson found that the pie had created something beyond a viral news clip.
 While out on bail, he showed up to a city council meeting to share more of his feelings on homelessness.
 News crews turned up to watch him.
-So did more activists, who wanted to share their support for Thompson and his cause with yellow t-shirts that read “The People’s Pie” above an image of an extra-large coconut cream.
+So did more activists, who wanted to share their support for Thompson and his cause with yellow T-shirts that read “The People’s Pie” above an image of an extra-large coconut cream.
 His act had become a meme.
 “Ultimately, it went the best way I could have imagined, minus the stitches,” he says.

 Since Sacramento Mayor Darrell Steinberg took office in December 2016, he appears to have taken the homelessness issue more seriously than Johnson.
 Earlier this year, the city council approved a housing and voucher program that’s projected to reach around 1,750 people over the next three years.
 It also approved a plan to take part in a $64 million state pilot program to provide a holistic network of support services capable of reaching about 3,000 people in need.

 Thompson, who is currently a self-employed roofer and carpenter, still isn’t convinced.
-After attending a couple of city council meetings this year, he feels like the local government can’t relate to working class problems and concerns.
+After attending a couple of city council meetings this year, he feels like the local government can’t relate to working-class problems and concerns.
 At the same time, he’s reverted to challenging authority with more traditional tactics like marching, and waving protest signs, which is accompanied by a long-term plan to “enact change from within the system.”
 In 2018, he expects to begin working toward a political science degree, which might one day allow him to hold higher office.

-“What’s really important to me has always been [making] change, and I never really took time to determine how my activism is affecting [change],” he says.
+“What’s really important to me has always been [making] change, and I never really took time to determine how my activism is effecting change,” he says.
 Right now, that means keeping his beloved treat on the table.
 Thompson may not throw pie again, but he’s bringing at least one of his now signature coconut creams to a gathering of family and friends this Thanksgiving.
 “It’s sort of a running gimmick.”